Skip to article frontmatterSkip to article content

 imputer= MeanImputer()

-Running a suite of experiments and save the summary to a the file results.csv
+Running a suite of experiments and save the summary to a file in the results subdirectory.

 imputers = [LinearImputer(),